Bio of Chair and Program Director

 He is the UNT Health Science Center student director of orthopaedic education and the director of sports medicine for the Fort Worth Affiliated Orthopaedic Residency Program.
 He has been named Teacher of the Year for two different years.
 In addition, Dr. Webb is a volunteer team physician for Keller and Fort Worth school districts.
 He was named a Top Doc by Fort Worth Monthly magazine and a Super Doctors Texas Rising Star.

 Dr. Wagner was born in Stephenville, Texas and graduated from high school in El Paso, Texas.
 He received a Bachelor of Business Administration degree in Accounting and passed the Certified Public Accounting Examination in 1981.
-In 1987, Dr. Wagner graduated from the University of Texas Southwestern Medical School in Dallas and began residency in Orthopedic Surgery at Wayne State University in Detroit, Mich.
+In 1987, Dr. Wagner graduated from the University of Texas Southwestern Medical School in Dallas and began residency in Orthopaedic Surgery at Wayne State University in Detroit, Mich.
 He then completed a fellowship in Adult Reconstruction with Drs.
 William Head and Roger Emerson in Dallas, and opened his private practice in Fort Worth, Texas in 1993.

 Subspecialty: Joint Replacement

-Board Certification: Orthopedic Surgery
+Board Certification: Orthopaedic Surgery

 Interests/Special Procedures: Joint Replacement